Beaconsfield railway station, Melbourne

-Beaconsfield railway station is located on the Pakenham line in Victoria, Australia.
-It serves the south-eastern Melbourne suburb of Beaconsfield, and it opened on 1 December 1879.
+Beaconsfield railway station is a commuter railway station on the Pakenham line, which is part of the Melbourne railway network.
+It serves the south-eastern suburb of Beaconsfield, in Melbourne, Victoria, Australia.
+Beaconsfield station is a ground-level unstaffed station, featuring an island platform.
+It opened on 1 December 1879.

 History

 Beaconsfield station opened on 1 December 1879, just over two years after the railway line from Dandenong was extended to Pakenham.
-The station gets its name from statesman Benjamin Disraeli, Earl of Beaconsfield, who was Prime Minister of the United Kingdom between 1874–1880.
+The station gets its name from statesman Benjamin Disraeli, Earl of Beaconsfield, who was Prime Minister of the United Kingdom between 1874 and 1880.

 In 1967, the goods siding was closed to traffic, and was removed later in that same year.

-In 1976, flashing light signals were provided at the Station/Goff Street level crossing, located nearby in the Down direction of the station, with boom barriers provided later on in 1986.
+In 1978, flashing light signals were provided at the former Station Street level crossing, which was located nearby in the down direction of the station, with boom barriers provided later on in 1986.

 There is a car-park nearby for travellers.
 In mid December 2020, a further expansion of an additional car-park of 150 spaces was completed on state-owned land.
 Improved lighting and CCTV was provided, along with a secure bicycle parking shed and extra bicycle stands.
 More than 250,000 commuters use the station each year.

-On 29 July 2021, the Level Crossing Removal Project announced that the Station Street/Goff Street level crossing will be grade separated by 2025, with a new road bridge to be built over the railway line.
+On 29 July 2021, the Level Crossing Removal Project announced that the Station Street level crossing would be grade separated by 2025.
+In November 2023, major construction started on the project to remove the level crossing.
+On 5 February 2024, final designs for the new road bridge were released.
+The new road bridge was opened to traffic on 24 March 2025.

-The former railway house at 20 Beaconsfield Avenue was built in 1888 and, in 1900, was acquired for use as a Station Master's house.
+The former railway house at 20 Beaconsfield Avenue was built in 1888 and, in 1900, was acquired for use as a station master's house.
 It is now a private residence.